StevenVisser/GoodMatch/README.md

 To run the program, in the same terminal, input the following:

-	node goodMatch.js csvName.csv
+	node goodMatch.js people.csv

 and press enter.

 goodMatch.js : name of the program file.

-csvName.csv  : command line parameter that takes the name of the csv file that you wish to use in
+people.csv  : command line parameter that takes the name of the csv file that you wish to use in
 	       the program.
+This can be replaced with any csv file name.

 The program that I have written will defend against incorrect file types and files that do not exist.
 It will output the error to the console to inform the user of the issue.